Are YOU confused?

 Alzheimer’s is the most common ‘type’ of dementia in people over 65.

 Alzheimer’s usually progresses slowly over 7 to 10 years involving a gradual decline in memory skills, language, judgement and spatial abilities.
-This video demonstrates clearly how the brain connections decline as Alzheimer’s produces plaques and tangles in the brain.
+This 4-minute video demonstrates clearly how the brain connections decline as Alzheimer’s produces plaques and tangles in the brain.

 Dementia has several other causes, or ‘types’ as well: